 While auto captioning technology has improved it is still prone to some bizarre errors.
 That being said auto captioning is better than no captioning at all.

-The following platforms support Auto CC: Microsoft Teams, Google Hangouts, Discord, TeamViewer, YouTube Live, Twitch and Twitter Periscope.
+The following platforms support Auto CC: Zoom, Microsoft Teams, Google Hangouts, Discord, TeamViewer, YouTube Live, Twitch and Twitter Periscope.

 Real-Time Close Captioning